roddyyaga/ocoi/README.md

 # OCaml On Ice

-OCaml On Ice is a planned web framework in the style of Ruby on Rails or Django, but in OCaml.
-Initially it will be an extension of [Opium](https://github.com/rgrinberg/opium) plus some code generation tools.
+OCaml On Ice is a web framework in the style of Ruby on Rails or Django, but in OCaml.
+At the moment it is an extension of [Opium](https://github.com/rgrinberg/opium) plus some code generation tools.
 It is designed primarily for building REST APIs.
 In particular, it should work well for REST APIs that are consumed by ReasonML frontends (for instance it should be simple to share code between frontend and backend with that setup).